ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics action update`
 {: #schematics-update-action}

 Update the information of an existing {{site.data.keyword.bplong_notm}} action by using an action ID.
+Ensure the `location` and the `url` endpoint are pointing to the same region when you create or update the {{site.data.keyword.bpshort}} workspace and actions.
+For more information, about location and endpoint, see [Where is my information stored?](/docs/schematics?topic=schematics-secure-data#pi-location).
 {: shortdesc}

 **Syntax**